Feidong railway station

-Feidong railway station (肥东站 (Féidōng zhàn)) is a railway station in Feidong County, Hefei, Anhui, China.
+Feidong railway station (肥东站 (Féidōng zhàn)) is a closed railway station in Feidong County, Hefei, Anhui, China.
+The railway station closed on 11 October 2023 and will reopen when North Riverside high-speed railway opens.

-The planned Hefei Metro line 2 eastern extension will interchange with this station.

 History

 Feidong railway station was built with the Hefei–Nanjing railway.
 The line opened on 18 April 2008 however the intermediate stations, including Feidong, did not open until 1 May.

 Passenger service was suspended from 16 April 2017 to allow the station to be rebuilt.

 On 28 June 2020 the station reopened with the second phase of the Shangqiu–Hangzhou high-speed railway.

+The railway station closed on 11 October 2023 and will reopen when the Shanghai–Nanjing Riverside high-speed railway opens.

+Metro station

+It will be connected to Feidong metro station on Line 2 (East extension) of Hefei Metro.